About

 Hi, I'm Mihail Fedorov — most people call me Kolo.
 I've been doing DevOps and infrastructure for over 20 years, which is long enough to remember when we called it "sysadmin" and nobody had opinions about YAML.

-I build and break things at the intersection of networking, automation, and cloud infrastructure.
+I build and break things across networking, automation, and cloud infrastructure.
 I run my own autonomous system (AS26954), tinker with IoT devices that probably shouldn't be connected to the internet, and share a home with two cats — a Scottish Fold and a British Shorthair.
 Bachelor's in CS, certified in various things, ordained minister of the Church of the Flying Spaghetti Monster.

 Based in Israel, working as an independent DevOps consultant.
 Previously led infrastructure at SmartFi, advised on Komodo Platform's notary network, and have been everything from security specialist to CTO along the way.
 Full CV is available here.